cdelange/groupmebot/README.md

 -  [https://github.com/whatadewitt/yahoo-fantasy-sports-api](https://github.com/whatadewitt/yahoo-fantasy-sports-api)

 ## Bugs and Issues
-This is still V1 and a work in progress.
+This is a work in progress.
 Report any issues via the GitHub issues page!

 ## Licence